Best Time to Visit Charleston, SC

 December is arguably the best time to visit Charleston.
 The temperatures are mild, the city is a little quieter than it is in the summer — and there’s plenty of holiday fun to be had!

-The Daniel Island Holiday Festival kicks off in December, and thousands of locals and visitors head here for holiday lights, carols and live music.
-There’s also plenty of other ways to celebrate the holiday season in Charleston — from oyster roasts to the Holiday Parade of Boats.
+The Daniel Island Holiday Festival kicks off in December, and thousands of locals and visitors head here for holiday lights, carols, and live music.
+There are also plenty of other ways to celebrate the holiday season in Charleston — from oyster roasts to the Holiday Parade of Boats.

 Best Time to Visit Charleston: Spring

 This time, we really mean it.
-Spring is — hands down — the best time to visit Charleston.
+Spring is — hands down — the best time to visit Charleston, SC.
 The temperature is perfect (highs in the 70s) and it only rains about five days out of the month.